MaximePirt/Ft_Transcendance/commit-logs-api.md

 				It make searching a lil bit more complex but save storage in bigger project (if a lot of users subscribed)
 	- Creation of friend files : Controller, Model, Route

+Name of previous commit - commit afcc25a974cac277bb672968384abda1c7862b42

+Commit Number 13 :

+Minor modification :
+	- clean some comments in code
+	- Remove code in auth.js because it was from AI only to understand how it was supposed to work, not supposed to be push at all
+	- Databases :
+		- activate Foreign_key inside user/%/db.js

+Major modification :
+	- database : add initiator in Friends db, which is user who send first invitation
+	- friendModel :
+		- Add addFriend functions with 3 sql commands

+NEED TO ACTIVATE PARGMA FOREIGN KEY = on